grantlovell/incomprehensible-finder-refactoring-kata/README.md

 # How To Start

 1. Clone this repository `git clone https://github.com/CodelyTV/incomprehensible-finder-refactoring-kata`
-2. Build the docker container which contains all the required dependencies with `make build`
+2. Install the required packages with `docker-compose run composer install`
-3. Run the tests with `make test`
+3. Run the tests with `docker-compose run phpunit`
 4. Start refactoring!

 The primary goal is to refactor the code in `src/Algorithm/Finder.php` - as it stands the code is incomprehensible.